PepperoniOnzo/jury_marks/README.md

 # Jury Marks

-Flutter project for managing jury marks in `Google Sheets` using web applicattion created by `Google Apps Script`.
+Flutter project for managing jury marks in `Google Sheets` using web application created with `Google Apps Script`.
 State management is handled by `Provider` and `dio` package is used for making http requests.

 ## Content table